In This Article Expand or collapse the "in this article" section Archaeology and Material Culture of Moab and the Moabites

 Introduction

 Moab was both a culture area and an Iron Age kingdom located in the west-central half of the modern Middle Eastern country of Jordan.
 Moab is mentioned frequently in the Hebrew Bible and was often in contact with its Israelite neighbors.
 Scholars have used the biblical text to reconstruct Moab’s history and society despite the original authors’ and editors’ skewed perspectives on the kingdom.
-Moab has been the subject of archaeological research since the latter third of the 19th century.
+Moab has been the subject of archaeological research since the latter third of the nineteenth century.
 Landscape surveys have identified many large and small settlements across the region while excavations at key settlements have documented public and private architecture, and recovered art and epigraphic evidence.
 This research has been reported over many decades in archaeological and landscape survey reports, and the evidence has been frequently summarized in scholarly syntheses.
 Moab’s development occurred in three phases.
 During the Iron I period, a collection of small settlements was founded at the end of the second millennium BCE.
 These semi-autonomous settlements organized their household and communal agro-pastoral subsistence economies at local levels.
-The point at which these settlements began to be integrated into a political polity likely occurred in the late 10th or early 9th century, the beginning of the Iron II period.
+The point at which these settlements began to be integrated into a political polity likely occurred in the late tenth or early ninth century, the beginning of the Iron II period.
 The Mesha Inscription, a royal inscription of one of Moab’s earlier kings, describes how he increased his territory, established a new capital and cult center at Dhiban, and incorporated new populations within an expanded kingdom.
-The Mesopotamian empire of Assyria began to intervene in Moab’s and its neighbors’ affairs starting in the mid-8th century, commencing the Iron III period.
+The Mesopotamian empire of Assyria began to intervene in Moab’s and its neighbors’ affairs starting in the mid-eighth century, commencing the Iron III period.
 Soon after, Moab’s agro-pastoralist economy and textile industries intensified, a change likely brought on by producers responding to new international markets and Assyria’s demand for taxes and tribute.
-Currently, very little is known about Moab in the final centuries of the Iron Age, the 6th through 4th centuries BCE.
+Currently, very little is known about Moab in the final centuries of the Iron Age, the sixth through fourth centuries BCE.
 Permanent settlement activity decreased during these centuries, possibly due to a combination of population deportations and the return to semi-sedentary and nomadic settlement practices.
 Readers should note that transliterations of ancient and Arabic place names have shifted over the course of modern scholarship.
 Some titles may preserve older variants that contrast with the now updated versions.

 Overviews and Syntheses